4wayhandshake/4wayhandshake.github.io/content/walkthrough/traverxec.md

 Make sure to shrink the window down to **fewer than 5 lines tall**. this way, `less` has to scroll, so the -n5 flag doesnt make it terminate immediately.
 If `less` doesnt terminate, you can run a shell through it!

-I used it to spawn a **bash reverse shell** and baboom root access :tada:
+I used it to spawn a **bash reverse shell** and baboom root access 🎉